Uterine fibroid embolization is a popular treatment for uterine fibroids that generally has very good outcomes.

 - heavy periods

-UFE is a popular treatment option.
+UFE is one popular treatment option.
 It’s minimally invasive and proven to be effective.
 It was first performed in the 1990s, and techniques for the procedure have since been improved.

 According to a 2017 study on costs and distributions associated with hysterectomy and UFE, there are approximately